History of Happy Gilmore in Timeline

 2015: Sandler and Barker Reenact Fight

-In 2015, Adam Sandler and Bob Barker reenacted their fight from Happy Gilmore for the Comedy Central Night of Too Many Stars fundraiser, benefiting autism charities.
+In 2015, Adam Sandler and Bob Barker reenacted their fight scene from Happy Gilmore for the Comedy Central Night of Too Many Stars fundraiser, benefiting autism charities.

-2016: Lundquist Receives Residual Checks
+2016: Lundquist's Residual Checks

-2020: Christopher McDonald Reprises Role
+2020: McDonald Reprises Role in Video Game Trailer

 In 2020, Christopher McDonald reprised his role as Shooter McGavin in the trailer for the video game PGA Tour 2K21.